Magical Moments at the West Country School of Myth

 Magical Moment 1: Finding the Ashes

-To provide a context for the magical moments with trees I experienced while walking on Dartmoor, I first need to go back two years to when I wrote a piece called OMYGOD about the women we burned, the babies we buried and the Gods we have worshiped.
+To provide a context for the magical moments with trees I experienced while walking on the moor, I first need to go back two years to when I wrote a piece called OMYGOD about the women we burned, the babies we buried and the Gods we have worshiped.

 As the name sounds, it was a tough piece to write.
 I didn’t choose to write it, it chose me, and to top it all off, I decided to perform it as a live storytelling piece.
 However, due to the pandemic, we filmed it instead.
 All this to say, I had to memorize the damn thing–all 60 pages and 93 minutes of it.